 Table ES-3 (cont.)
-PROJECT IMPACTS AND PROPOSED MITIGATION IMPACT MITIGATION MEASURES ANALYSIS OF SIGNIFICANCE AFTER MITIGATION HISTORICAL RESOURCES The project could potentially impact unknown subsurface prehistoric, ethnohistoric, or historical cultural resources during grading and excavation.
-Mitigation Measure 5.14-1: The following measures shall be implemented: Prior to Permit Issuance A. Entitlements Plan Check Prior to roto issuance of any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits or a Notice to Proceed for Subdivisions, but prior to the first preconstruction meeting, whichever is applicable, the ADD Environmental designee shall verify that the requirements for Archaeological Monitoring and Native American monitoring have been noted on the appropriate construction documents.
-B. Letters of Qualification have been submitted to ADD Less than significant
+PROJECT IMPACTS AND PROPOSED MITIGATION Impact Mitigation Measures Analysis of Significance After Mitigation HISTORICAL RESOURCES The project could potentially impact unknown subsurface prehistoric, ethnohistoric, or historical cultural resources during grading and excavation.
+Mitigation Measure 5.14-1: The following measures shall be implemented: Prior to Permit Issuance A. Entitlements Plan Check Prior to issuance of any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits or a Notice to Proceed for Subdivisions, but prior to the first preconstruction meeting, whichever is applicable, the ADD Environmental designee shall verify that the requirements for Archaeological Monitoring and Native American monitoring have been noted on the appropriate construction documents.
+B. Letters of Qualification have been submitted to ADD The applicant shall submit a letter of verification to MMC identifying the PI for the project and the names of all persons involved in the archaeological monitoring program, as defined in the City of San Diego HRG.
+If applicable, individuals involved in the archaeological monitoring program must have completed the 40-hour Hazardous Waste Operations and Emergency Response (HAZWOPER) training with certification documentation.
+MMC will provide a letter to the applicant confirming the qualifications of the PI and all persons involved in the archaeological monitoring of the project.
+Prior to the start of work, the applicant must obtain approval from MMC for any personnel changes associated with the monitoring program.
+II.
+Prior to Start of Construction A. Verification of Records Search The PI shall provide verification to MMC that a site specific records search (1/4-mile radius) has been completed.
+Verification includes, but is not limited to a copy of a confirmation letter from South Coast Information Center, or, if the search was in-house, a letter of verification from the PI stating that the search was completed.
+The let Less than significant